cscribn/motd/README.md

 ## motd-ark

-A version of <https://github.com/RetroPie/RetroPie-Setup> with a slightly different header and no logo.
+A version of <https://github.com/RetroPie/RetroPie-Setup> with a slightly different header and a sideways "A" logo.

 ## motd-retropie